mariamkhmahran/nasdaq/README.md

 ### Root directory

-Here's an overview of the root directory tree
+Here's an overview of the root directory tree:

 ```
 ./src/